 ALL ELITE KATA DIVISIONS will follow WKF rules and must perform a different Kata each round.

+- What equipment do I need to Kumite?
 The following protective equipment is required for all Kumite competitors:

 Red/Blue USA-NKF/WKF Approved Gloves/Mitts